Tusk-Bilasimo/Prime-Wave-Theory-PWT-/README.md

 Generates an interactive HTML table where elements are colored by harmonic ranges (e.g., low: #a7c9e7, medium: #bce6b2, high: #e6b2b6).
 Hover for signatures, click for details.
 Explore patterns like high harmonics in stable elements (e.g., Oxygen at 3/2).
 Contributing

+Quantum Overlays: Run PWT Quantum and Evolutionary Simulations

+This notebook reproduces and extends the models from PWT blog Part 4: Correlations between harmonics and IE/EA, bond/polyatomic evo sims, and genome drift.
+Ties to Prime Wave Theory's reciprocal lens for quantum-evo insights.

 We welcome contributions to expand PWT!
 Ideas:

     Add new tools (e.g., Harmonic Cascade simulator for quantum energies).